njyjn/AttendanceBot/README.md

     ...
 ```

+### External methods
 Remember that AttendanceBot exists primarily to assist in the collection of attendance.
-Different methods are being called from different parts of the code (refer to [Structure](#Structure)), and we `import` them right at the top of `main.py` for use.
+Different methods are being called from different parts of the codebase, which may not be in the same file (refer to [structure](#structure).
+We `import` them right at the top of `main.py` for use.

+### Database
 AttendanceBot uses a Mongo database in the cloud to keep track of everything.
 Database features will be explained in the future.

+### Sending replies
 AttendanceBot, being a bot, must issue replies to users.
 It can even broadcast messages, but that is beyond the scope of this readme.
 To reply, the `reply()` method is defined as such:

 ```